sheltermanager/asm3/src/static/pages/manual/_sources/reports.rst.txt

 * $ASK TYPE$ - requests an animal type from the user in the same manner as $ASK SPECIES$

+* $ASK LOOKUP message|value1,value2,value3$ - requests one from a selection of fixed lookup values from the user.

 * $ASK NUMBER message$ - requests a numeric value from the user.
 A box is popped up containing the message and the user is given a standard text box to